Nukesor/blog/content/telegram-file-ids/index.md

 Sticker Finder complained about not knowing a specific sticker of a set, even though it was definitely known beforehand!

 A faint hunch crept into my mind, but... naaahh..., that couldn't be the case, why should they do something like this?
-Just changing file ids without saying anything, they wouldn't do something like this, that would be weird.
+Just changing file ids without saying anything...?
+They wouldn't do something like this, that would be weird.

 Still, I wanted to be sure and dug out some old database dump in which everything was still fine.